-The following dress code has been approved for Ethel Koger Beckham Elementary by the Miami-Dade County School Board.
-Students will wear the following uniforms to school: Khaki uniform pants or shorts, white, burgundy or jade polo shirts; belt and closed shoes.
+The following dress code has been approved for Ethel Koger Beckham K-8 Center by the Miami-Dade County School Board.
+Students will wear the following uniforms to school: Lower Academy (PK-5th Grade): Khaki uniform pants or shorts, white, burgundy or jade polo shirts; belt and closed shoes.
+Upper Academy (6th - 8th Grade) Khaki uniform pants, navy blue and gray polo shirts; belt and closed shoes.
 Shirt must be tucked in at all times throughout the school day.
 Dark color shoes or sneakers (black, brown, navy, dark gray) are recommended.
 All shoes should be closed-toe (no sandals) and soles appropriate for recreation.

-Lost and Found School Policy
+• Lost and Found School Policy